vinctustech/oql/src/main/paradox/examples.md

 ```
 enrollment {
+  name: student.name
-  name: student.name classes: count(*)
+  classes: count(*)
+  GPA: avg(
+    case
+      when grade = 'A-' then 3.7
+      when grade = 'A' then 4
+      when grade = 'A+' then 4.3
+      when grade = 'B-' then 2.7
+      when grade = 'B' then 3
+      when grade = 'B+' then 3.3
+      when grade = 'F' then 0
+    end
+    )
 } /student.id/
 ```

-says, "group all the students who are enrolled and show the name of each enrolled student and how many classes they are enrolled in".
+says, "group all the students who are enrolled and show the name of each enrolled student, how many classes they are enrolled in, and their grade point average".